monerodocs/md/docs/public-address/subaddress.md

 Where:

-* `a` is a private view key of the main address
+* `a` is a private view key of the standard address
 * `D` is a public spend key of the subaddress

 ### Special case for (0, 0)

-The subaddress #0 on the account #0 is the [main address](/public-address/main-address).
+The subaddress #0 on the account #0 is the [standard address](/public-address/standard-address).
-As main address has different generation rules, this is simply implemented via an `if` statement.
+As standard address has different generation rules, this is simply implemented via an `if` statement.

 ### Building the address string

-The procedure is the same as for the [main address](/public-address/main-address).
+The procedure is the same as for the [standard address](/public-address/standard-address).

 ## Caveats

-* It is not recommended to sweep all the balances of subaddress to main address in a single transaction.
+* It is not recommended to sweep all the balances of subaddress to standard address in a single transaction.
 That links the subaddresses together on the blockchain.
 However, this only concerns privacy against specific sender and the situation will never get worse than not using subaddresses in the first place.
 If you need to join funds while preserving maximum privacy do it with individual transactions (one per subaddress).
 * Convenience labels are not preserved when recreating from seed.

 ## Reference